d-zentz/Distorion-pedal/RESULTS.md

+# Results
-# This file is dedicated to showcaseing the resulsts for this circut.
-These results will include both simulated values (LTspice) as well as measured values (using a oscilloscope).
+This file is dedicated to showcasing the results for this circut.
+These results will include both simulated values from LTspice as well as measured values using an oscilloscope.

 ## Clean signal
 Below is a picture on what the clean (by clean we mean undistorted) signal looks like.